Oirsbeek

 Oirsbeek is a village in the southeast of the Netherlands, part of the municipality of Beekdaelen.

 Between 1839 and 1982, Oirsbeek was a separate municipality.

 The Sint Lambertuskerk, a Roman Catholic Church, was built in 1951 by Frits Peutz on the remains of two older churches: the original church built in 1514 and a second church built in 1830.

 It is unknown where the name Oirsbeek originates from.
-It is certain that the name has to do with the creek ("beek" is Dutch for creek) that used to flow through the village.
+It is certain that the name has to do with "beek", the is Dutch word for creek, that used to flow through the village.
 "Oir" could come from "Oer" (meaning iron-rich dirt) which is found in the area.
 The creek was called "vloot" by people from Oirsbeek in the past.
 Currently it runs through a tube in the ground under the "Grachtstraat".
 From there it flows in the direction of Wolfhagen, part of the village of Schinnen.

 Oirsbeek used to be one of 4 suburbs, "Gracht", "Klein-Doenrade", "Oirsbeek" and "Oppeven".